14. The LFC Process

 kea-lfcis interrupted before completing, this file may not exist.

 kea-lfcwrites the leases.
-Once the file has finished writing, it will be moved to the finish file (see below).
+Once the file has finished writing, it is moved to the

 kea-lfcuses for bookkeeping.
 When

-kea-lfccompletes writing the output file, it moves the output to this file name.
+outputfile, it moves the contents to the file of this name.
 After

-kea-lfcand the DHCP server processes can determine the correct file to use even if one of the processes were interrupted before completing its task.
+kea-lfcand the DHCP server processes can determine the correct file to use even if one of the processes is interrupted before completing its task.

 There are several additional arguments, mostly for debugging purposes.